SuruthiFruma/AWS-Lambda-DynamoDB/README.md

 # Lambda-DynamoDB
-Code Snippets for Lambda functions that make use of DynamoDB query methods with Partition and Sort Key
+Code Snippets for AWS Lambda functions that make use of DynamoDB query methods with Partition and Sort Key Includes READ , WRITE, UPDATE and DELETE requests in DynamoDB